nmajidpour/angular-todo-app/README.md

-Developing simple to-do list app using angular and json-server as rest api, the json-server starts and listens for request on port 3000
+Developing simple to-do list app using angular and json-server as rest api:
 <ul>
-  <li>Install Json-server: npm install -g json-server</li>
+  <li>To start the server run this command: json-server --watch db.json</li>
-  <li>Start the server: json-server --watch db.json</li>
+  <li>The json-server starts and listens for request on port 3000, you can test it by going to http://localhost:3000/todos</li>
 </ul>

 Helper libraries for styling and icons: